 I myself worked as a teacher and administrator in overseas schools for 25 years, and I bring long-standing experience in international education to the job of Intern Coordinator/Senior Associate.
 I started my international teaching career in HS Social Studies and English at the Community School in Tehran, where I first met Search Associates founder John Magagna when he arrived as the school's new headmaster.
 After four exciting years in Iran, I went on to teach in France and Thailand, and then enjoyed fifteen great years teaching MS Drama at the Jakarta International School (now the Jakarta Intercultural School) in Indonesia.
 I have traveled widely throughout the world and am familiar with many international schools firsthand.

 In fact, I am a product of international schools myself, since my father was posted overseas in the US Foreign Service when I was a child.
-I returned to the United States to attend high school at Milton Academy and received a B.A. in History from Smith College in Massachusetts.
+I attended a Rudolf Steiner(Waldorf) school in Berlin, a DOD school in Oslo, and a British boarding school in Switzerland, before returning to the United States to attend high school at Milton Academy and receive a B.A. in History from Smith College in Massachusetts.
 I earned an M.A. in Education from Tufts University, and later a second M.A. in Theatre Text and Performance from King's College London and the Royal Academy of Dramatic Arts (RADA).

 I first assisted Search Associates as an intern recruiter on several New England campuses for several years, and now provide assistance to intern and 'dual' intern/beginning teaching candidates with the application and job search process.
-I am also very happy to assist teaching candidates worldwide, and welcome returning interns who are eager to pursue a career in education.
+I am also very happy to assist teaching candidates worldwide, and to welcome many returning interns who are eager to pursue full teaching careers in international education.